 Locations of Disposal Facilities for Waste Incidental to Reprocessing

-In the United States, there are currently four disposal facilities storing waste materials incidental to reprocessing (WIR).
-These are located in Aiken, South Carolina; Idaho Falls, Idaho; Richland, Washington; and West Valley, New York.
-Of these four locations, South Carolina and Idaho are known as Covered States, as defined in Section 3116 of the Ronald W. Reagan National Defense Authorization Act for Fiscal Year 2005 (NDAA).
-This page briefly describes the regulation of these facilities.
+In the United States, there are currently four disposal facilities storing waste incidental to reprocessing (WIR).
+These are located near Aiken, South Carolina; Idaho Falls, Idaho; Richland, Washington; and West Valley, New York.
+Of those four locations, South Carolina and Idaho are known as Covered States, as defined in Section 3116 of the Ronald W. Reagan National Defense Authorization Act for Fiscal Year 2005 (NDAA).
+The NRC does not have regulatory or enforcement authority over DOE at any of the four facilities.
+This page briefly describes the regulation of those four facilities.
 Select the facility name from the list below the following map.

 Under Section 3116 of the NDAA:

 - Idaho National Laboratory, ID and Savannah River Site, SC